-The student will receive card access to the department's computer laboratory at 212 WBB, which has a printer.
+The student will receive card access to the Department's computer laboratory at 212 WBB, which has a printer.
 Special software used in particular classes may be available on the lab computers.
 The student may also have access to a computer and printer in his/her lab.

-A copier/scanner is available for use in 412A WBB.
-This office is normally open during office hours.
+A copier/scanner is available for use in 412A WBB and just outside the Department office CME 304.
+These offices are normally open during office hours.